sup-heliotrope/sup/README.txt

 Sup makes it easy to:
 - Handle massive amounts of email.

-- Mix email from different sources: mbox files (even across different machines), IMAP folders, POP accounts, and GMail accounts.
+- Mix email from different sources: mbox files (even across different machines), Maildir directories, IMAP folders, POP accounts, and GMail accounts.

 - Instantaneously search over your entire email collection.
 Search over body text, or use a query language to combine search